 Manton is a very small city located in the state of Michigan.
 With a population of 1,376 people and just one neighborhood, Manton is the 445th largest community in Michigan.

-Manton is a blue-collar town, with 52.73% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Manton, you'll notice that it is more blue-collar than most other communities in America.
+52.73% of Manton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Manton is a city of production and manufacturing workers, sales and office workers, and service providers.
 There are especially a lot of people living in Manton who work in office and administrative support (9.82%), healthcare suport services (7.64%), and sales jobs (7.45%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Manton has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Manton has few renters and college students.
 But the biggest reason it is quieter in Manton than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Manton may be for you.

-Manton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Manton does not have a public transit system used by locals to get to and from work.

 The per capita income in Manton in 2022 was $22,777, which is low income relative to Michigan and the nation.
 This equates to an annual income of $91,108 for a family of four.
 However, Manton contains both very wealthy and poor people as well.